ritza-co/speakeasy-examples/slack-mcp-server-api/README.md

-# Slack Social Media Agent
+# Slack Social Media Agent API

-A simple FastAPI server that converts Slack threads into social media posts using Gram AI and OpenAI.
+A simple FastAPI server to help agents converts Slack threads into social media posts using Gram AI and OpenAI.

 ## How It Works